City of Munich Innovation Challenge

 When the application period ends, the most convincing proposals for each challenge will be selected.
 The finalists will be invited to present their proposals in person to an expert jury comprising management-level representatives from the participating city departments as well as to various entrepreneurship centers.
 The jury will then select the most promising proposal in each category, which will receive the Innovation Award.

 Applications can be submitted in German or English.
-The presentation to the jury should be made in German and German is planned as the working language during the implementation phase.
+The presentation to the jury has to be made in German since German is planned as the working language during the implementation phase.

 The implementation phase